cvanaret/Uno/joss/paper.md

 Frameworks that do emphasize modularity occupy a different niche.
 General-purpose libraries such as `scipy.optimize`, NLopt, pyOpt, and pyOptSparse let users select among complete solvers, but they do not expose the *internal* algorithmic components for recombination.
-Closest in spirit is modOpt [@joshy2026modopt], a Python environment that builds optimization algorithms from self-contained modules (line searches, Hessian approximations, merit functions) with an educational focus and transparent pedagogical implementations.
+Closest in spirit is modOpt [@joshy2026modopt], a Python environment that builds optimization algorithms from self-contained modules (line searches, Hessian approximations, merit functions) with an educational focus.

 Uno is distinct on three counts.
-First, its components are *production-grade* algorithmic building blocks compiled in modern C\texttt{++}, not pedagogical or wrapper modules.
+First, its components are production-grade algorithmic building blocks compiled in modern C\texttt{++}, not pedagogical or wrapper modules.
-Second, it composes them *across* paradigms -- SQP, interior-point, and SLP -- under one generic Lagrange-Newton abstraction, rather than within a single algorithm family.
+Second, it expresses these paradigms as instances of one generic Lagrange-Newton method, so the same components are reused across all of them rather than confined to a single method.
 Third, its presets reproduce state-of-the-art solvers at competitive performance (see below), so a component swapped into Uno is measured against a credible baseline rather than a teaching reference.

 # Software design